gerbeldo/rcell2/README.md

 Once you've installed the package, the binary's path can be obtained with: `system.file("cell", package = "rcell2", mustWork = T)`

+### Compilation notes

+CellID is compiled with make and the GCC during package installation, linking to several dynamic libraries.
+These must be available: `-lzstd -llzma -ljpeg -lz -lm -lwebp`

+Previously we only linked to `-ltiff`, but it is now bundled and compiled internally with `cmake` before CellID.

+CellID is now linked to the bundled `libtiff` statically, and for this we needed the extra dynamic links to `zstd`, `liblzma`, `libjpeg`, `libz`, `libwebp`.

+The `libm` library is the standard math C library, required by CellID.

 # Installation

 ## Dependencies